 Recipe FAQs

-Chicken Adobo is known for its tangy, savory, and slightly sweet taste.
-Garlic and peppercorns give it an extra kick.
-Some recipes incorporate ginger for its warm, spicy note and to help neutralize the natural smell of the chicken.
+Chicken Adobo is tangy, savory, and slightly sweet.
+The garlic and peppercorns give it an extra kick.
+Some recipes add ginger for its warm, spicy note and to help neutralize the natural smell of the chicken.
 Others add coconut milk for a creamy, rich flavor.

 Absolutely!
 One of the best things about Chicken Adobo is that it tastes even better the next day.
 Store it in an airtight container in the fridge, and you've got a flavorful, reheatable meal ready to go.

-- Ginisang Togue: Sautéed mung bean sprouts with tofu and shrimp.
+- Ginisang Togue: Sautรฉed mung bean sprouts with tofu and shrimp.

 - Tortang Sayote: Pan-fried chayote omelet with grated chayote, aromatics, and beaten eggs.